baz2024/DBS_ReinforcementLearning24/Lectures/Lecture 3/Example/example3.md

-# Solving the Frozen Lake Problem with Value Iteration
+# Example 3: Solving the Frozen Lake Problem with Value Iteration

 The Frozen Lake problem is a classic grid world problem where an agent must navigate from a starting point to a goal while avoiding holes